 The ancient jungles of Borneo are home to five species of rare wild cats.
 In fact, the cats living in Borneo are some of the rarest wild cats of Asia.

 Over the last few years, I attempted to see all five of Borneo’s wild cats.
-I have made three trips to the island and after countless long nights of searching, I found four out of five.
+I have made three wildlife watching trips to the island and after countless long nights of searching, I found four out of five.

 Where to see wild cats in Borneo